top of page

 A COLD GREETING

-The second tale is related by Benson Foley of San Francisco who describes his friendship with James H. Conway of Franklin, Tennessee, and of their mutual friend, Lawrence Barting, who served with Foley in the Union Army and settled in Franklin where he met Conway.
-Conway had been introduced to Foley by Barting while Barting was visiting San Francisco for his health.
+The second tale is related by Benson Foley of San Francisco who describes his friendship with James H. Conway of Franklin, Tennessee, and of their mutual, mustachioed friend, Lawrence Barting, who served with Foley in the Union Army and settled in Franklin where he met Conway.
+Conway had been introduced to Foley by Barting while Barting was visiting San Francisco for his health, before returning east.

-One day Foley and Conway were discussing their old friend when Conway shared an eccentric agreement that the two had agreed to: whichever one of them who dies first, if he finds it possible, will communicate with the other in “some unmistakable way.”
+One day Foley and Conway were sharing stories about their respective adventures with Barting when Conway mentions an eccentric pact that he made with him in Tennessee: whichever one of them dies first, if he finds it possible, will communicate to the other in “some unmistakable way.”

-Soon after this conversation, Foley meets Conway on the street and is surprised when his new friend responds in an unusually cold, distracted manner with a terse nod.
-The next day he repeats this chilly affectation, and Foley calls him on it.
-Conway explains that he no longer assumes that he has a right to Foley’s friendship since he suspects that Barting – their only real shared connection – has withdrawn his friendship from Conway.
+Soon after this conversation, Foley passes Conway on the street and is surprised when his new friend responds in an unusually rude manner with a terse nod.
+The next day he encounters him again and Conway repeats this chilly affectation, so Foley stops him mid-stride and calls him on it.
+Conway explains that he assumes he no longer has a right to Foley’s friendship since he suspects that Barting – their only real shared connection – has withdrawn his friendship from Conway.
+Out of a Southern sense of chilvary, Conway decided to keep withdraw without a fuss, but his feelings are still hurt.

-Indeed, Conway assumes that Foley must know this already, because Barting’s treatment of him was so openly insulting.
+Indeed, Conway assumes that Foley must know this already, because Barting’s recent treatment of him was so openly insulting.
 On the contrary, Foley has not heard from Barting at all.
 Flabbergasted, Conway explains that he saw Barting in person, just moments before meeting Foley the previous day.
-Barting – Conway himself admits – had treated him just as coldly as he, Conway, had treated Barting: “he merely bowed and passed on.”
-Conway thanks Foley for his understanding bids him a good day “or – as it may please you – farewell.”
+Barting, like Conway, passed him in the street, but instead of greeting his friend, “he merely bowed and passed on.”
+An embarrassed Conway thanks Foley for his understanding, and bids him a good day “or – as it may please you – farewell.”

-Foley goes on to explain that it wasn’t long after that he learned that Barting was, in fact, dead in Tennessee at the moment he snubbed Conway, and had been for four days.
+Foley immediately explains that very soon after this he learned that Barting was, in fact, dead in Tennessee at the moment he snubbed Conway.
 Upon sharing this news with Conway, the startled Tennessean explains it away by saying that he must have mistaken a stranger for his friend.
 After all, he notes, the rude man lacked Barting’s trademark handlebar mustache.

 Foley agrees with this assessment and departs.
 He does not show him the recent photograph of Barting which his widow had included in the letter announcing his death – a photograph which showed him clean shaven.